viky-ai/website/doc/how-to/discover-and-try-agents/index.md

 ## Using Play

 When you narrowed down a set of potentially useful agents for your use case, you can try them in Play.
-This tools allows you to submit large texts to a selection of agents and asses how they perform against that text.
+This tool allows you to submit large texts to a selection of agents and asses how they perform against that text.

 Go to Play from the navigation bar and select the previous set of agents: [Countries](https://www.viky.ai/agents/viky/countries), [Date](https://www.viky.ai/agents/viky/date), [Datetime](https://www.viky.ai/agents/viky/date), [Moneys](https://www.viky.ai/agents/viky/moneys), [Numbers](https://www.viky.ai/agents/viky/numbers) and [Persons](https://www.viky.ai/agents/viky/persons).